technofocus-pte/secprodfndtndepth/Labs/Lab 05/Lab 5 - Setting up the Microsoft Defender for Endpoint Environment.md

   ![A white background with black text Description automatically generated](./media/image38.png)

-**Note**: Microsoft 365 E5 license is assigned to your O365 tenant ID, which included Microsoft Defender for Endpoint feature.
+**Note**: If the owner role is already assigned, then you would get an error in the notification.
+Ignore it and move on to the next task.

 ## **Task 2: Onboarding testserver1 in Microsoft Defender for Endpoints**

-  1\.
-In the Azure portal search bar, type **virtual machine**, then navigate and click on **Virtual machines** under **Services**.
+  1. In the Azure portal search bar, type `virtual machine`, then navigate and click on **Virtual machines** under **Services**.

   ![](./media/image39.png)